Supply Chain Sustainability: A Key to Success for Indian MSMEs. By CA. Balaji Padmanabhan

 8. Leverage Government Schemes

-Is supply chain sustainability mandatory for Indian MSMEs?
+Is Supply Chain Sustainability Mandatory for Indian MSMEs?

 Legal & Regulatory View (India)

 a.
 Listed companies in India are now required to report on Business Responsibility and Sustainability Reporting (BRSR).
+These companies often pass down sustainability requirements to their vendors, including MSMEs.

 When Sustainability Becomes "Effectively Mandatory" for MSMEs

-EU Green Deal, Carbon Border Adjustment Mechanism (CBAM), REACH, etc.
+Exporters need to comply with various requirements like the EU Green Deal, Carbon Border Adjustment Mechanism (CBAM), and REACH.

 Why Adopt It Proactively?